JavaTestAutomation704/selenide_tasks_704/README.md

 ```
 Then add to the file next data: `RUN_WITH_SELENOID=true`

-Chrome browser is set by default, in order to change the browser add to the file `config.properties` next data `BROWSER=Firefox'.
+Chrome browser is set by default, in order to change the browser add to the file `config.properties` next data `BROWSER=Firefox`.